Master's of Arts (M.A.)

 The Graduate School’s policies and procedures regarding matters such as admission, registration and enrollment, payment of tuition, graduation requirements, and other important matters are detailed in the annual bulletin.

 The M.A. degree program is designed to be completed in two years for students attending full time, or in less than six years for students attending part time.
 All graduate students are required to take HIST 601, Historiography and Methodology.
 Additional requirements depend upon whether a student chooses to write a thesis or not.
 This decision is made at the end of the first year in the program.

-Students with this concentration must complete 36 credits of coursework, which must include HIST 601 and two research seminars.
-For the remainder of the coursework, students may choose any other History graduate courses, as well as up to six total credit hours in related graduate programs around the university.
-Permission for the latter must first be secured from the Graduate Director.
+Students selecting the non-thesis concentration must complete 36 credits of coursework, which must include HIST 601 and two research seminars.
+For the remainder of the coursework, students may choose any other history graduate courses, as well as up to six total credit hours in related graduate programs around the university.
+Permission for the latter must first be secured from the graduate director.

 Students preparing for the oral examination should consult with the committee members in advance of the exam.
 Students who fail the examination on their first attempt shall have one additional chance to sit for it.

 There are several good reasons to consider choosing the thesis concentration.
 A thesis is a substantial challenge and thus can provide an exciting intellectual journey into a subject a student finds deeply interesting.
 Completing the research and writing usually leaves the student with a strong feeling of accomplishment.
 It is also a visible testament to the student's research, writing, and historical thinking skills.